SSWConsulting/SSW.Rules.Content/rules/do-you-deploy-to-azure-from-team-foundation-service/rule.md

 ---

-Deploying your website to an Azure Web Site is the easiest way to get continuous deployment working if you’re using Team Foundation Service.
+Deploying your website to an Azure website is the easiest way to get continuous deployment working if you’re using Team Foundation Service.

 <!--endintro-->